 Bridget Spinney was a UK school teacher before moving to Guernsey.
-Her passion for the environment led her to be involved with the Pollinator Project, with whom she organised the 2021 solitary bee art competition and organised a very successful Pollinator art exhibition and auction.
+Her passion for the environment led her to be involved with the Pollinator Project, with whom she organised the 2021 solitary bee art competition and organised the hugely successful Pollinator art exhibition and auction.

 Laura Harrison has long had an interest in science communication, which stems from her previous career as a General Practitioner.
-She is joined the Pollinator project in 2022 and is currently lead for their educational project.
+She is joined the Pollinator project in 2022 and became the lead for their educational project.
 Having grown up in Guernsey, and bringing up her own family here, she is passionate about protecting the biodiversity of our island for future generations.